lolgear/lolgear.github.io/_posts/2017-10-09-The-build-system-still-could-hurt-you.md

 `UTTF =~ UMF`

 They are nearly the same and could not be different.
-It would not ok.

-Now the table of possible values of all variables:
+The table of possible values of all variables:

 | UFT | UFF | UTTF | UMF |
 | --- | --- | --- | --- |